 Non-compliance of the Employees Provident Fund Law in India attracts civil as well as criminal liabilities which can be manifold hence it is always better to seek the compliance of the Employees Provident Fund Law in India on time and file the returns online through a qualified person.
 In the case of default, the inspecting authorities or the assessing authorities can make an assessment on the basis of the labour component of the balance sheet of the establishment which may be a heavy burden on the establishment.

-For any types of services in the fields of Employees Provident Fund Law in India, contact us at 011-2335 5388 or mail us the details.
+For any types of services in the fields of Employees Provident Fund Law in India, mail us the details.